varuntejay/fabric-block-explorer/README.md

  ```
 ## **Run node express back end server**

-1. First ensure that you're in the fabric-block-explorer/server folder.
+1. First, ensure that you're in the fabric-block-explorer/server folder.

 2. Run the node express back end server in dev mode.
 This will up bring the express server on PORT 9086.